Cultivation and Maintenance

 Ideal Climate Conditions

 San Pedro cactus is native to the Andes and is resistant to harsh climate conditions.
 However, for successful growing, it is important to provide a warm and dry environment with temperatures ranging between 50-77°F. It is also important to avoid frost, as it can damage or kill the plant.
+During winter, maintain indoor temperatures above 10°C (50°F).

 Suitable Soil Type